pkseniya/optim/docs/applications/A-Star.md

 ![Comparison](../a_star_dijkstra.svg)

 It is seen that in most cases $A^*$ finds faster.
-However, there are situations where heuristics do not help, and in this case A-Star works the same way as Dijkstra.
+However, there are situations where heuristics do not help, and in this case A-Star works the same way as Dijkstra's.

 # Code